 “When presented with the truth about something that had been concealed, many spouses think only of punishment.
 They cry, scream, hit, and threaten.
 And all these things do is persuade the lying partner to cover his or her crimes more carefully in the future.”
 (Dr Willard Harley)

 Do you encourage honesty from your spouse?
-When your spouse confesses something to you that is painful for you to hear do you make it a safe place for him or her to do so?
-Do you make it such a painful place that he or she is tempted to lie to you instead?
-Or it could be that he or she evades revealing the truth to you because there might be a “chance” of avoiding the dramatics.
+When your spouse confesses something that is painful for you to hear do you make it a safe place for him or her to do so?
+Could your reactions tempt him or her to want to lie to you instead?
 Prayerfully consider whether or not this is a possibility.
 It’s important for your spouse AND for you to face this issue honestly.

 Below is a great illustration of that very point.
 There’s a lot of truth to the “deal” that your spouse may want to make:

 With that in mind, here’s what Dr Willard Harley writes:

 If you truly want honesty, don’t make your spouse miserable when he or she tells you the truth.
 That simply encourages dishonesty the next time.
 Instead, talk about how important honesty is to you.
 And discuss what you can both do to make your marriage a safe place to be open and honest.

 How well do you encourage honesty?
 You may say that you want your spouse to be honest, but do your own actions promote it?